Family Finances Parenting Pregnancy & Babies

 Funds not used by the end of the year that your child turns 12 years old will be transferred to your child’s Post-Secondary Education Account (PSEA), subject to a cap.

 Parents who have not saved up to the CDA Government co-matching cap can continue to contribute to the PSEA and receive the Government’s matching grant until the cap is reached, or when the child turns 18 years old, whichever is earlier.
-Eventually, PSEA will be closed around the middle of the year your child turns 31 years old.
+Eventually, PSEA will be closed around the middle of the year when your child turns 31 years old.
 Any unused funds in the PSEA will be transferred to your child’s CPF Ordinary Account.
 You can also opt to transfer the balance to his or her sibling’s existing PSEA.

 Here are some other ways to defray the cost of raising a child in Singapore besides relying on the Baby Bonus payouts from the Baby Bonus Scheme.

-• Before your child is born, you can use the MediSave maternity package to offset expenses such as prenatal consultations, scans, medications and delivery expenses.
+Before your child is born, you can use the MediSave maternity package to offset expenses such as prenatal consultations, scans, medications and delivery expenses.

-• After your child is born and gets older, you may have to hire a domestic helper or send them to child care if both parents are working.
-Both of these options cost money, but fortunately, you can apply for child care subsidies by the Singapore Government to lighten the financial burden.
+After your child is born and gets older, you may have to hire a domestic helper or send them to child care if both parents are working.
+Both of these options cost money, but fortunately, you can apply for child care subsidies from the Singapore Government to lighten the financial burden.

 Alternatively, if your parents are retired but still active, you may wish to seek their help to care for your children.
 This could be a good way for your parents to have a meaningful retirement.

-Are you planning for future expenses such as your child’s university fund?
+Are you planning for future expenses, such as your child’s university fund?
 You can consider getting a savings or investment plan now to ease your financial load in the future.

 If you're a mum- or dad-to-be, learn more or chat with an advisor on how to reconfigure your finances to suit your growing family today.